redmacdev1988/RickyAbcQuizAPI/README.md

-# Basic REST API using Typescript and MongoDB
+# Ricky ABC REST API

 This is a basic REST API built using Node.js, TypeScript, and MongoDB.
-The API includes endpoints for getting all customers, getting a single customer, and creating a new customer.
+The API includes endpoints for saving quizzes, and getting user information.

 ## Purpose